lifning/propolis/seg-fault.md

-I recently saw my VNC server code, some new code in propolis-server, hit a segfault and die when a client connects to the server and begins to receive framebuffer data.
+I recently saw my VNC server code in propolis-server, crash due to a segfault.
+This would happen after a client connected to it, and the server started to send framebuffer data.

 The server died because of a bad address, `0xfffffc7fe16fd7b8`:
 ```
 > ::status
+::status
 debugging core file of propolis-server (64-bit) from atrium
 initial argv: /home/jordan/propolis/target/debug/propolis-server run confs/example-server.con
 threading model: native threads